Making An Edible Herb Wreath

 If you're giving this wreath as a gift you might include a pair of snips such as these Houseplant Shears by Corona.
 The snips will be useful long after the wreath is gone.

-To purchase the handy Corona Houseplant Shears, visit Country Garden’s Online Store!
+To purchase the handy Corona Houseplant Shears or other snips, visit our store.

 1 Comment